Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk management in contextual optimization

 \end{definition}

-It is easy to observe that if an ex ante risk can be decomposed into a nested form, i.e. there exist a risk measure $\rho_{P_X}^{(1)}$, such that $\rho_{P}^{\text{EA}} = \rho_{P_X}^{(1)}\circ \rho_{P_{Y|X}}^{(2)}$, then the ex ante risk is contextually consistent.
+{ This definition does not require $\rho_P^{\text{EA}}=\rho_{P_X}^{(1)}\circ \rho_{P_{Y|X}}^{(2)}$.
+Nevertheless, if an ex ante risk can be decomposed into a nested form, i.e., there exists a monotone risk measure $\rho_{P_X}^{(1)}$ such that $\rho_{P}^{\text{EA}} = \rho_{P_X}^{(1)}\circ \rho_{P_{Y|X}}^{(2)}$, then the ex ante risk is contextually consistent.
 If, in addition, $\rho_{P_X}^{(1)}$ is strictly monotone, then $\rho_{P}^{\text{EA}}$ is \textit{strictly contextually consistent}.
-This observation allows us to connect the decomposability of ex ante risk with the contextual consistency of ex post risk.
-The property coincides with time consistency in dynamic risk measure as stated in Section 11.2 in \cite{follmer2011stochastic}.
+This observation allows us to connect the decomposability of ex ante risk with the contextual consistency of ex post risk.} This property coincides with time consistency in dynamic risk measure as stated in Section 11.2 in \cite{follmer2011stochastic}.
 However, the purpose of discussing the contextual consistency here differs from that of time consistency in dynamic risk management.
 The latter is used to derive dynamic Bellman equations for finding a holistic policy in a multistage risk minimization problem whereas the former is on the opposite, that is, we solve (\ref{eqn:ex_ante}) to obtain an optimal solution of (\ref{eqn:ex-post-interchange}) under the contextual consistency.
-Moreover, the dynamic consistency emphasizes consistent of the decision-making at each stage, while the contextual consistency is more focused on the relationship between the conditional risk arising from PDU and the overall integrated risk arising from CU.
+Moreover, the dynamic consistency emphasizes {consistency} of the decision-making at each stage, while the contextual consistency is more focused on the relationship between the conditional risk arising from PDU and the overall integrated risk arising from CU.

-\section{Risk-averse Contextual Optimization and Examples}
+\section{Risk-averse contextual optimization and examples}

-In this section, we establish the equivalence between the conditional risk minimization problem (\ref{eqn:conditional_risk_min}) and contextual risk minimization problem (\ref{eqn:ex-post-interchange}) and (\ref{eqn:ex_ante}).
-We examine the application of some classic risk measures and their properties in the setting of contextual optimization.
+In this section, we establish the equivalence between the conditional risk minimization problem (\ref{eqn:conditional_risk_min}) and {risk-averse contextual optimization problems (\ref{eqn:ex-post-interchange}) and (\ref{eqn:ex_ante})}.
+We examine the application of some classical risk measures and their properties in the setting of contextual optimization.

-\subsection{Optimality of Risk-averse Contextual Optimization}
+\subsection{Optimality of risk-averse contextual optimization}

-We now move on to discuss properties of problems (\ref{eqn:ex-post-interchange}) and (\ref{eqn:ex_ante}), and demonstrate the conditional optimality of the optimal policy derived by contextual risk minimization problem.
-To facilitate the discussion, we make a blanket assumption which guarantees well-definedness and convexity of the problem.
+We now move on to discuss properties of problems (\ref{eqn:ex-post-interchange}) and (\ref{eqn:ex_ante}), and demonstrate the conditional optimality of the optimal policy derived by risk-averse contextual optimization problems.
+To facilitate the discussion, we make an assumption which guarantees well-definedness of the problem.